InfinitySurface/AWSCloudFormation/README.md

 ![stackDash](https://user-images.githubusercontent.com/98137377/159184542-d4124cc3-769c-47ae-8ac3-bfbecf780fae.jpg)

-### Deploying the YAML Files - Stack Prerequisite
+### Stack Prerequisite

+![stack creation](https://user-images.githubusercontent.com/98137377/159184814-4fac884b-1a61-46da-889d-3e8e5b7757d1.jpg)

 Once you've clicked on 'Create stack', you will be taken to this page.

-![stack creation](https://user-images.githubusercontent.com/98137377/159184814-4fac884b-1a61-46da-889d-3e8e5b7757d1.jpg)

 The 'Stack Prerequisite' page offers the user how they would like to prepare their template.
 In this case, we will select 'Template is ready" option since we already have our premade .yaml files.